MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/add-edit-multiregional-instances.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

 > [!IMPORTANT]
-> We are currently providing only a very limited number of multiregional instances.
+> We are currently enabling only a very limited number instances for multiple regions.
 Check back for updated information on availability.
 >
 > To request the ability to create [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] instances (Production and non-Production) in more than one geographical region, please contact your account manager or [Technical Support](contact-technical-support.md).